onechiporenko/eslint-plugin-ember-cleanup/README.md

 ```

 * `no-console` Propose to use `Ember.Logger` instead of `console`
 * `no-dup-keys` Checks for duplicated dependent keys for observers and computed properties.
-May be customized with `tryExpandKeys` - should keys like `a.{b,c}` be 1 key or it should be expanded to two keys - `a.b, a.c`.
+Rule may be customized with `tryExpandKeys` - should keys like `a.{b,c}` be 1 key or it should be expanded to two keys - `a.b, a.c`.
 Default - `false`

 ```
 {